The Arts Council supports high quality writing in English and in Irish and includes:

 - and graphic novels.

-We do not offer support for writing in areas such as screenwriting, journalism, history, religious writing, professional, instructional and academic writing.
+The Arts Council’s remit does not extend to areas outside of those listed above, such as screenwriting, journalism, history, religious writing, professional, instructional and academic writing.

-The Arts Council does not support self-publication, but instead offers funding assistance to a number of literary publishers and journals across the country.
-We do this to ensure that Arts Council funding goes towards works which will be published, distributed and marketed in the most effective way possible by professional publishers with knowledge of the issues and mechanisms involved.
+The Arts Council does not prioritise support for self-publication, but instead offers funding assistance to numerous literary publishers and journals across the country.
+We do this to ensure that Arts Council funding goes towards works which will be published, distributed and marketed to the highest standards.

 No. You can apply to Culture Ireland, the national body for the promotion of Irish arts worldwide.
 You can find out more about Culture Ireland and funding opportunities here: http://www.cultureireland.ie/funding